"Bye bye loadshedding": Cassper gets solar panels for his house and warns SA

 "I didn’t ever say I didn’t wanna do it Ma G. I said I would rather have a McLaren if I chose between the 2.
 Now I don’t have to choose, so I can do it.
 Anyway!
 I’m side now!

-Mzansi folks were also impressed that he pulled it off and will be one of the few South Africans who won't be complaining about loadshedding.
+Mzansi folks were impressed that he pulled it off and will be one of few South Africans who won't be complaining about loadshedding.

 Some people shared their expertise and said his solar panels would not be enough to power up his mansion, and the rest just clapped for the hard-working musician.